clarsen/go-trello-workflow/README.md

 Get auth token from https://trello.com/1/connect?key=<YOUR TRELLO APP KEY>&name=trellow-workflow&response_type=token

-Trello boards should be set up as per expectations of code.
+Trello boards should be set up as per expectations of the code.

 ## Deploy to heroku
     $ heroku config:set appkey=<YOUR TRELLO APP KEY>